mikerobeson/Misc_Code/SILVA_to_RDP/README.md

     RDP friendly taxonomy:                      <taxonomy.rdp.outfile.txt>
     FASTA file with only Accession headers:     <sequence.outfile.fasta>

-    Obvuosly, keeping in mind any minor file edits as needed.
-See above Procedures.
+    Obviously, keeping in mind any minor formatting edits as needed.
+See above Procedure.
 ```